Rahul Gandhi files nomination after Congress show of strength in Amethi

 Last Thursday, Rahul Gandhi filed his nomination from Wayanad in Kerala and said he was contesting from a seat in South India as well to send a message of unity.

+A Congress bastion, Amethi has been represented by several members of the Nehru-Gandhi family, including former Prime Minister Rajiv Gandhi.
+In fact, parties other than the Congress have represented Amethi only for two brief spells in a 52-year period beginning in 1967.

+The last time Amethi had a BJP MP was in 1998-99.
 Amethi goes to polls in the fifth phase on May 6.